online comic shop

 In Closing…

 Alright, this article has gotten way to long already.
 To summarize, there are many places to order comics, and ordering grab bags is a fun experience.
-MyComicShop.com (Affiliate Link) tends to provide less recent back issues in their grab bags, while Things From Another World allows you to sample more recent comics individually.
+MyComicShop.com tends to provide less recent back issues in their grab bags, while Things From Another World allows you to sample more recent comics individually.
 Midtown Comics provides fast shipping and the biggest stack of random comics $20 could buy.
 Your selection of online comic shops is vast, and so are your options.

 Hopefully this wall of text wasn’t too bad on your eyes, dear friend.
-Have you had good or bad experiences with any of these online comic shops?
-Comment below.